dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/git/connect-github.md

 - Clone repos using HTTPS rather than SSH.
 - Trigger [Continuous integration](/docs/deploy/cloud-ci-job) builds when pull requests are opened in GitHub.

-2. All other dbt Cloud developers on the account need to [personally authenticate with GitHub](/docs/collaborate/git/connect-github#personally-authenticate-with-github) from dbt Cloud.

-If you are the GitHub organization owner tasked with the installation of the dbt Cloud app in step 1, you will also be automatically personally authenticated after completion, so step 2 will be taken care of.
-This means teams of one only need to complete step 1.

 **GitHub On-Premise**

 If you're using an On-Premises GitHub deployment, this method will not work for your account.
 Please instead reference our docs on [importing a project by git URL](/docs/collaborate/git/import-a-project-by-git-url) to set up your connection.
 This alternative connection method does not include the benefits of the native integration mentioned above.